EpicOrange/riichi_advanced/README.md

 ## Changelog

+- __8 Apr 2025__: v1.3.2:
+  + Added `~t`, and `~T` sigils in MahjongScript for specifying lists of tiles
+  + Added 5th tile tenpai mod to riichi
+  + Added 12 tile pao mod to HKOS
+  + Added aka 1,3,7,9 mods (thanks jake)
+  + Added animated rainbow tiles
+  + Added as-conditions to MahjongScript
+  + Added `replace n` command to MahjongScript
+  + Added better graphics for mobile zoom
+  + Added Card-Free, NMJL 2025, and PIE rules to american mahjong (thanks Sophie)
+  + Added dora shine animation
+  + Added `make_responsible_for` action for deciding pao
+  + Added MahjongScript tutorial to `documentation/`
+  + Added WIP localization support for Chinese and Japanese
+  + Added unsuited numbers and dragons to american match grammar
+  + Added randomize mods button
+  + Added `set_scoring_header` action
+  + Added some symmetry/combinatorics nonsense to joker solver making it 2x faster
+  + Added test coverage for sichuan bloody
+  + Changed fu calculations to be based on tile attributes rather than hardcoded tile identities
+  + Changed nagashi and tenpai payments to be action-based rather than hardcoded
+  + Fixed AI crashing randomly due to slow server response
+  + Fixed log viewer somewhat
+  + Fixed minefield not really working
+  + Fixed sichuan bloody not really following the ruleset
+  + Fixed some joker bugs related to having tile attributes on both the joker and the target tile
+  + Fixed some UI issues, especially in Safari
 - __20 Mar 2025__: v1.3.1:
   + Added ability to unselect marked tiles in hand
   + Added `counter_more_than`, `counter_less_than` conditions